 What are its Features

-- Drag and Drop features for text and URLs.
+- Drag and Drop feature for text and URLs.

 - Horizontal scrolling is supported.